 - If there aren’t direct buses between towns, check the prices and time of the shuttles.
 It may be worth it.

 - We took a shuttle from Boquete to Bocas town and it was a very good business.
 We saved at least 3 hours and spend only 5-10 USD more…

 - There’s only one train in Panama – to Colon, transversing the isthmus.
 We never took it, but it’s on our Panama Bucket list.
-On top of being one of the most relevant railways in the world, it’s said to be a very pleasant trip, and possible to do as a day trip.
+On top of being one of the most relevant railways in the world, it’s said to be a very pleasant trip, and possible to do as a day trip from Panama City.

 - Sometimes the jams, the confusion, and noise made me had flashbacks to the days I lost in Luanda’s traffic jams.
 It’s that bad.

-- When the traffic becomes intense, Panamanian star driving like mad people, making everything worse.
+- When the traffic becomes intense, Panamanians start driving like mad people, making everything worse.

 - Outside Panama City, it’s a completely different story.
-Traffic s more fluid, and everything is more relaxed.
+Traffic is more fluid, and everything is more relaxed.